About the vaccine

 - Course: The course consists of two doses.
 The second dose is usually given 4-8 weeks after the first.

-- Boosters: Once you have completed the two dose course, you are protected for life.
-You won’t need further boosters.
+- Boosters: Once you have completed the two dose course, you won’t need further boosters.

 - How it is given: An injection, usually given in the upper arm.

 - Side effects: The vaccine can cause a range of mild side effects, such as fever, tiredness or digestion problems.

 - Age restrictions: The chickenpox vaccine is suitable for patients from the age of one up to the age of 65.
 It is only recommended if you have not had chickenpox.

 - Please note: This vaccine is not suitable for pregnant women or women who are trying for a baby.

 Chickenpox is a very common illness.
 It is caused by a virus and most people catch it during their childhood.
 If you haven’t had chickenpox as a child you can still get it as an adult.
 Chickenpox is also referred to as varicella, which is the name of the virus that causes it.

 Although it’s not usually dangerous, chickenpox can be very unpleasant as it causes an itchy rash and a fever.
 In most cases, the symptoms clear within a week.

 The virus can be dangerous for patients with an impaired immune system, newborn babies and pregnant women.